October 13, 2025

 Conclusion

-After exploring 15 alternatives, Kosmik stands out for most creative teams switching from Figma for moodboarding and brainstorming work.
+After researching 14 alternatives, Kosmik stands out for most creative teams switching from Figma for moodboarding and brainstorming work.

 Here's why it's different: